 There are many benefits supporting the argument that Maine Coons should be allowed to roam free outdoors.
-We shall now review the positive and negatives sides to this argument.
+We shall now review the positive and negatives sides of this argument.

 Here are just a few factors to consider:

 Letting them outside reducing the risk of them developing this disease since the outdoor world gives them the chance to exercise regularly.